SynBioHub/synbiohub2-docs/content/UserDocumentation/RegisteringUpdatingAccount.md

 +++
-title = "Registering and Updating an Account" description = "" weight = 3
+title = "3.
+Registering and Updating an Account" description = ""
+weight = 3
 +++